 Samuel O. Thier, MD is Professor of Medicine and Health Care Policy, Emeritus at Harvard Medical School.
 He served as Professor of Medicine and Professor of Health Care Policy at Harvard Medical School from 1994 to 2007.

-Previously, he has served as President and Chief Executive Officer of Partners HealthCare System, President of Massachusetts General Hospital and President of Brandeis University.
+Previously, he has served as President and Chief Executive Officer of Mass General Brigham, President of Massachusetts General Hospital and President of Brandeis University.

 He served as President of the Institute of Medicine, National Academy of Sciences and as chairman of the Department of Internal Medicine at Yale University School of Medicine, where he was Sterling Professor.